LaV-CoT: Language-Aware Visual CoT with Multi-Aspect Reward Optimization for Real-World Multilingual VQA: Conclusion

 \section{Conclusion}

-In this paper, we introduced LaV-CoT, a novel framework for multilingual multimodal question answering in real-world scenarios.
-By integrating language-aware visual Chain-of-Thought reasoning with structured supervision and a novel GRPO-based multi-aspect reward design, LaV-CoT effectively addresses the limitations of existing approaches that struggle with multilingual alignment, language inconsistency, and complex reasoning tasks.
-Our reward formulation jointly evaluates language consistency, structural accuracy, and semantic alignment, enabling more interpretable reasoning and significantly improving both model stability and generalization.
-Extensive experiments across diverse benchmarks demonstrate that LaV-CoT not only outperforms strong open-source baselines of similar scale, but also rivals much larger models and closed-source frontier systems.
-Furthermore, its deployment on a large-scale Intelligent Document Processing platform confirms its practical value, achieving notable improvements in accuracy, user satisfaction, and cost-effectiveness.
-Looking ahead, we plan to extend LaV-CoT to broader low-resource languages and domain-specific applications, while further exploring advanced reward modeling to enhance the robustness and inclusiveness of multilingual multimodal reasoning systems.
+In this paper, we present LaV-CoT, a novel framework for multilingual Text-Centric VQA.
+By combining language-aware visual Chain-of-Thought reasoning with structured supervision and GRPO-based multi-aspect rewards, LaV-CoT improves interpretability, visual-text alignment, and language consistency.
+Extensive experiments across diverse benchmarks show that LaV-CoT outperforms comparable open-source models and rivals larger or proprietary ones.
+Furthermore, deployment on an Intelligent Document Processing platform demonstrates practical gains in accuracy, user satisfaction, and efficiency.